russjeffery/DudaAPI-Slate/source/includes/_multiscreen.md

 Duda will return a `204 No Content` HTTP code for successful calls.

 ## Unpublish site
 Removes the site from the production environment.
 This is good for disabling the site or taking it down temporarily so no one can access it.
+This will not delete the website.
+The website will still exist adn can be published later.

 ### Method and path
 `POST /sites/multiscreen/unpublish/{site_name}`